-Women seek corrective surgery for nipples which are retracted (inverted) or too prominent.
-These are problems that can be easily corrected under local anesthesia in the office.
+Women seek corrective surgery for nipples that are retracted (inverted) or too prominent.
+These are problems that can be easily corrected under local anesthesia in our office.

 Nipple reduction removes skin to decrease the projection of the nipple.
-It can be done in a manner that preserves the ducts and would allow future breast feeding.
+This can be done in a manner that preserves the ducts and allows future breastfeeding.
 The nipple sensation is generally preserved.